mahmoud-alfadel/DepReveal/README.md

 ---
 **Contact us**
 -----------
-In any case, please don't hesitate to contact us at alfadelmahmood@gmail.com
+In any case, please don't hesitate to contact us at alfadelmahmood[at]gmail[dot]com

 ---